-We have reviewed whether the issuing Authorised Deposit-taking Institution Australia and New Zealand Banking Group Limited ("issuing ADI") and ANZ Residential Covered Bond Trust ("Trust") maintained the keeping of an accurate register of the assets in the Residential Mortgages cover pool ("the cover pool") for the period 23 May 2020 to 23 November 2020.
-We have also reviewed the compliance of the issuing ADI with the requirements of sections 31 and 31A of the Banking Act 1959 ("the Act") for the period 23 May 2020 to 23 November 2020.
+We have reviewed whether the issuing Authorised Deposit-taking Institution Australia and New Zealand Banking Group Limited ("issuing ADI") and ANZ Residential Covered Bond Trust ("Trust") maintained effective control procedures in relation to the keeping of an accurate register of the assets in the Residential Mortgages cover pool ("the cover pool") for the period 24 November 2020 to 24 May 2021.
+We have also reviewed the compliance of the issuing ADI with the requirements of sections 31 and 31A of the Banking Act 1959 ("the Act") for the period 24 November 2020 to 24 May 2021.
 The reviews have been conducted pursuant to the reporting requirements specified in sections 30(4)(a) and 30(4)(b) of the Act.